Your Pinterest Views: Just a Vanity Number or An Important Number to Watch?

 AKA: Trying to use Tailwind without knowing the proper strategy will not help your online business.

 Tip #3.
 Add a new Pinterest Board at least once a month

 Creating new boards can help not only get new eyes on your content, but I also notice my monthly Pinterest views go up whenever I create a new board.
 Make sure you add keywords to your board, including a title and description.

 When was the last time you created a new board?

 Pinning super relevant content to the board is also very important.
 If you pin about Instagram, make sure the word Instagram is in the board title.
 If it just says “social media tips” the algorithm has a hard time recognizing the difference between Instagram, YouTube, TikTok, and Facebook.

-It’s a bit of an art and a bit of a science to come up with a system for pinning, and in my opinion, it’s impossible for one person to master the nuances of every single social media platform, which is why I created an online course to help you go from zero to Pinterest expert as quickly a possible.
+It’s a bit of an art and a bit of a science to come up with a system for pinning, and in my opinion, it’s impossible for one person to master the nuances of every single social media platform, which is why one of the first online courses I created was The Pinterest Business Plan as a way to help you go from zero to Pinterest expert as quickly a possible.